 Many individuals who receive workers’ compensation benefits in Syracuse and Central New York can be confused as to whether those benefits count as income for state and federal income tax.

+Is Workers Comp taxable in New York State?
 The money you receive from Workers Compensation in New York State generally is not considered income to be taxed under federal, state, or local income tax codes.
 These codes do change, so it would benefit you to contact our office, your accountant, or the person who prepares your taxes to discuss the details of your filling status.

 Workers’ compensation is an insurance program for employees that is mandated under state law.
 Employers pay into this insurance.
 It provides medical care and cash benefits for individuals that are hurt on the job or who become ill because of work.